David Brandon Geeting

-David Brandon Geeting (born 1989) is a photographer and artist from New York City.
-His work is often characterized by its use of surrealist still life images, experimental portraiture, commercial outtakes, and happenstance captures.
+David Brandon Geeting (born 1989) is a photographer and artist based in New York City.
+His work bridges genres, including a mix of still life, portraiture, and happenstance captures.

 Early life and education

 Geeting graduated from New York's School of Visual Arts in 2011.

 Career

 Geeting has named William Eggleston and Roe Ethridge as two important artists who influenced his work.
 He has been commissioned to take photographs for publications such as The New York Times, Vogue, and Time.

 In 2015, his monograph Infinite Power was published by Pau Wau Publications.
 In 2017, his second book Amusement Park was published by Lodret Vandret.

 Journalist Michael Paulson considered Geeting as a skilled artist in "object portraiture".